shanepack/weather-web-app/README.md

-# weather-web-app
+# Weather Web App built with NextJS
-Weather web app project for SWEN
+The application requires keys for both ChatGPT API and OpenWeather API to function!